 The Gonzaga Law Review (the "Review") invites the submission of unsolicited Articles, Book Reviews, Notes, and Comments.
-In addition, the Review invites submission of Gonzaga Law Review Online Essays and Responses.
-The Review publishes three times a year.
+The Review publishes two to three times a year.
 We accept submissions on a rolling basis and encourage authors to submit their works to us whenever they believe they are suitable for publication.